Abdul1028/whatsapp_reality/README.md

 # WhatsApp Reality

 A comprehensive Python library for analyzing WhatsApp chat exports.
-This library provides tools for preprocessing WhatsApp chat data and performing various analyses including sentiment analysis, user activity patterns, conversation patterns,and much more.
+This library provides tools for preprocessing WhatsApp chat data and performing various analyses including sentiment analysis, user activity patterns, conversation patterns,and more.

 ## Installation